tesselode/nata/readme.md

 The pool that this system is currently running on.

 ## Contributing
-Nata is still rapidly changing, so feel free to make suggestions about the design!
+Nata is a young library, so feel free to make suggestions about the design!
 Issues and pull requests are always welcome.